 Loading…

-The B.S. in Cybersecurity program (formerly Computer & Network Security B.S.) provides a firm foundation in cybersecurity while also providing the flexibility for students to customize their degree according to their specific areas of interest.
-As an example, students may earn a Digital Forensics Concentration by choosing six Security Elective Courses.
-While the Security Core and Security Electives provide a technical foundation for the student, the General Education and Support cores provide the student with the soft skills necessary for a well rounded education.
+The B.S. in Cybersecurity program (formerly Computer & Network Security B.S.) provides a firm foundation in cybersecurity while offering flexibility for students to customize their degree according to their specific areas of interest.
+Students may earn a Digital Forensics Concentration by choosing six Security Elective courses focused on investigations and forensic analysis.
+While the Security Core and Security Electives provide technical expertise, the General Education and Support cores develop the critical thinking, communication, and analytical skills necessary for a well-rounded education.

 Center of Academic Excellence (CAE)

-The Cybersecurity Bachelor of Science program has been designated as a National Center of Academic Excellence in Cyber Defense Education through academic year 2028 by the National Security Agency and the Department of Homeland Security.
+The Cybersecurity Bachelor of Science program has been designated as a National Center of Academic Excellence in Cyber Defense (CAE-CD) through academic year 2028 by the National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA).

-This is a nationally recognized designation that Wilmington University’s B.S. in Cybersecurity curricula, faculty, outreach and academic activities meet the rigorous standards established by the National Security Agency and the Department of Homeland Security.
-The goal of the National Centers of Academic Excellence designation program is to promote higher education in Information Assurance (IA) and Cyber Defense (CD) and prepare a growing number of IA/CD professionals to meet the need to reduce vulnerabilities in the Nation’s information systems.
+This nationally recognized designation confirms that Wilmington University's B.S. in Cybersecurity curricula, faculty, outreach, and academic activities meet the rigorous standards established by the NSA and CISA.
+The goal of the National Centers of Academic Excellence designation program is to promote higher education in cybersecurity and cyber defense, preparing a growing number of professionals to meet the critical need to reduce vulnerabilities in the nation's information systems and critical infrastructure.

 Highly Ranked Program